AlexeySmolenchuk/hGeoPatterns/docs/Reference.md

 ## SampleVolume *:star:*
 ![network_example](sampleVolume.png)

 Volume Sampler for both VDB and Houdini Volumes.
-Allows you to read value from arbitrary point of specified field.
+Allows you to read values from arbitrary points of specified fields.
 <br/><br/>